kumkanillam/exploring-glimmer/slides/06-getting-started.md

 - Works with both CSS or SCSS file
   - Main app styles file generated:<br>`src/ui/styles/app.scss`
+- Ember team is working on co-located/scoped CSS

 Note:
 Would personally put each component's styles in the component folder